wilsonmar/wilsonmar.github.io/_posts/2019-03-29-cicd-pipeline.md

 6. In <a target="_blank" href="https://Travis-ci.com">Travis-ci.com</a>, click "Sync".
 7. <a target="_blank" href="https://docs.travis-ci.com/user/tutorial/">https://docs.travis-ci.com/user/tutorial</a>

-8. A `.travis.yml` file to your repository
+8. A `.travis.yml` file to your repository. https://docs.travis-ci.com/user/language-specific/

-Travis CI is a hosted service for Continuous Integration work.
-It’s free for public GitHub repositories and getting a Travis CI account is just a matter of visiting https://travis-ci.org and logging in with your GitHub credentials.
+   If the file is not valid YAML, Travis CI will ignore it.
+9. Push a commit from your local git history to GitHub and hooks in GitHub will trigger a build.
+9. <a target="_blank" href="https://travis-ci.org/dashboard">Travis dashboard</a>
+<br /><br />

-Enabling Travis CI to start a build at each Push and Pull Request for your repository is as easy as flipping the switch in front of your GitHub cicd-buzz repository (click the ‘Sync account’ button in case your repository is not yet visible) :
+To enable Travis CI to start a build at each Push and Pull Request for a repository, flip the switch in front of your GitHub repository (click the ‘Sync account’ button in case your repository is not yet visible) :

 ## Test-first